Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Proofs for Cumulative Regret

-Let $t_0$ be the initial forced-sampling periods, determined by $2\rho\log(\rho)$ in \eqref{forced-sampling}.
-The key idea is to decompose the regret into three parts: \begin{enumerate}[label=(\alph*)] \item Initialization ($t\leq t_0$), and other forced sampling rounds. \item Times $t>t_0$ when the event $G(\mathcal{F}_{t})$ does not hold. \item Times $t>t_0$ when the event $G(\mathcal{F}_{t})$ holds but the Low-Rank Bandit plays a suboptimal arm chosen by the UCB algorithm from the targeted set $\mathcal{C}$.
+As mentioned in Section \ref{SS. regret analysis}, our key idea of the regret analysis is to decompose the total regret into the regret incurred from the pure exploration phase and that incurred from the targeted exploration + exploitation phase, and bound each respectively.
+In the regret decomposition below, we involve the initialization period $t_0$, defined in Section \ref{subsec:description} for clarity.
+Note that, we further decompose the regret from the targeted exploration + exploitation phase into two parts with respect to the event $G(\mathcal{F}_{t})$.
+The detailed regret decomposition is as follows: \begin{enumerate}[label=(\arabic*)] \item Pure exploration phase: Initialization ($t\leq t_0$), and other forced-sampling rounds; \item targeted exploration + exploitation phase: \begin{enumerate} \item Times $t>t_0$ when the event $G(\mathcal{F}_{t})$ does not hold; \item Times $t>t_0$ when the event $G(\mathcal{F}_{t})$ holds but the Low-Rank Bandit plays a suboptimal arm chosen by the \textsf{UCB} algorithm from the targeted set $\mathcal{C}$. \end{enumerate} \end{enumerate}